amitp98/Sudoku9x9/README.md

 SUDOKU
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Sudoku generator and solver , using GTK and Glade.
+Sudoku generator and solver in C, using GTK and Glade.

 For GTK installation:
 sudo apt-get install libgtk-3-dev